pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## If you use a SecureX Tenant

+You can skip this part if you use an XDR tenant.

 13. If the previous workflow worked, and **if you use a SecureX tenant**, then import the second workflow.
 For this, go to **Automate => Workflows** and import the **Check Incidents every 5 minutes.json** workflow.
 Ignore any errors received during import.
 Don't stop the operation, but move forward ... you will fix the errors later.
 If you don't have created the SecureX_Token you will be asked to validate it's creation.

 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.